Clinical use, isolation, and cell culture methods

-In this article we will discuss applications, isolation and culturing specifically for hUC-MSCs.
-It will become clear that maintaining a strict culturing protocol, sticking to specific seeding densities, media and observing confluence is essential to maintain stemness of the MSCs.
+In this article, we will discuss the applications, isolation, and culturing of hUC-MSCs.
+It will become clear that following a strict culturing protocol, sticking to specific seeding densities, and observing confluence is essential to maintaining stemness of the MSCs.

 Clinical use of human umbilical cord mesenchymal stem cells

-Currently, April 2020, 241 clinical trials using hUC-MSCs are registered of which 56 are in the recruiting phase and 46 have been completed (source: clinicaltrials.gov).
-Cell therapies using hUC-MSCs are being performed for diseases like diabetes 7, liver failure 8, hemorrhagic stroke 9 and orthopedic diseases 10, to name a few.
-We recommend the reviews by Davies et al. 2017, who provide an overview of organs are targeted in clinical trials, and Ding et al. 2015, who provide a concise description of general uses and benefits of hUC-MSCs like biobanking, anticancer effects and immune modulation 3,4.
+Currently, in April 2020, 241 clinical trials using hUC-MSCs are registered, of which 56 are in the recruiting phase and 46 have been completed (source: clinicaltrials.gov).
+Cell therapies using hUC-MSCs are being performed for diseases like diabetes7, liver failure8, hemorrhagic stroke9, and orthopedic diseases10, to name a few.
+We recommend the reviews by Davies et al. 2017, who provide an overview of organs that are targeted in clinical trials, and Ding et al. 2015, who provide a concise description of the general uses and benefits of hUC-MSCs like biobanking, anticancer effects, and immune modulation3,4.

-Side note: the umbilical cord blood is a source for hematopoietic stem cells (HSC).
-In the review by Dessels et al. 2018 the potential and current status of hUC-HSCs in transplantation for regenerative purposes is discussed 11.
+Side note: the umbilical cord blood is a source of hematopoietic stem cells (HSC).
+In the review by Dessels et al. 2018 the potential and current status of hUC-HSCs in transplantation for regenerative purposes is discussed11.

 So why use hUC-MSCs rather than another source?
 For any stem cell application, it is imperative to look at the feasibility of cell isolation and expansion.

-Isolation of hUC-MSCs is performed by slicing the donor material into 3 cm fragments, removing the blood and washing for approximately an hour.
-The fragments are cut, treated according to their respective isolation protocol (see examples below).
-The cells are strained, centrifuged and re-suspended in medium 21.
+Isolation of hUC-MSCs is performed by slicing the donor material into 3 cm fragments, removing the blood, and washing for approximately an hour.
+The fragments are then cut and treated according to their respective isolation protocol (see examples below).
+The cells are strained, centrifuged, and re-suspended in medium21.

-Conversely, in a study by Russo et al. 2020, UC-MSCs from three different anatomical regions were compared to validate their potential to treat ischemia related injuries.
+Conversely, in a study by Russo et al. 2020, UC-MSCs from three different anatomical regions were compared to validate their potential to treat ischemia-related injuries.
 It was hypothesized that there would be a difference in cellular response, related to the anatomical region the MSCs were harvested from.
 The cells were tested in environments that were poor in nutrients and oxygen.
-Initially, cells were analyzed for markers that are thought to decrease the immunogenic response after being kept in an hypoxic environment.
+Initially, cells were analyzed for markers that are thought to decrease the immunogenic response after being kept in a hypoxic environment.
 Downregulation of the immunogenic response is an important factor in containing the tissue damage caused by ischemic injuries.
 No significant differences between the cell populations were observed.
-Furthermore, cell metabolism and survival between populations was comparable in both hypoxia and normoxia conditions.
+Furthermore, cell metabolism and survival between populations were comparable in both hypoxia and normoxia conditions.
 The mitochondrial activity and the response to glucose and oxygen deprivation were measured.
-Interestingly, the PV- and CL-MSCs even outperformed the WJ-MSCs in these experiments 24.
+Interestingly, the PV- and CL-MSCs even outperformed the WJ-MSCs in these experiments24.

 Also see the CytoSMART article that discusses important parameters of cell culturing when performing cell metabolism studies.

 - The explant isolation method is slow, but is not prone to biological contamination, as opposed to the enzymatic digestion method, which has multiple handling steps.
 Small 3-5 mm pieces are kept in culture for 7-10 days after which the MSCs are extracted.
-This methods is straightforward and provides a homogeneous cell population that has good proliferation capacity 29.
+This method is straightforward and provides a homogeneous cell population that has good proliferation capacity29.

-- · The enzymatic-explant isolation method.
-As might be expected, this is the middle ground between the two methods in the above.
-Mild treatment with enzymatic digestion loosens the UC tissue and speeds-up MSC outgrowth 27.
+- The enzymatic-explant isolation method is the middle ground between the two methods mentioned above.
+Mild treatment with enzymatic digestion loosens the UC tissue and speeds up MSC outgrowth27.